 To ensure the safety of the students and staff at St. Louis Catholic School, all the entry doors of the building will be locked during school hours.
-All parents and other visitors during school hours must report to the main office to sign in.
-No one is to go to any classroom without permission from the main office.
+All parents and other visitors during school hours must

 Fire, Tornado & Lockdown Drills